 Is WordPress good for SEO?

 WordPress didn’t win its place as the world’s favourite CMS by accident.
-Yes, much of its success owes to its accessibility, but that doesn’t mean it skimps on important features like SEO.
+Though much of its success owes to its accessibility, it doesn’t mean it skimps on important features like SEO compatibility.

 WordPress SEO: it’s all about the content

 First and foremost, high-quality content is vital for SEO.
 By ensuring your content is relevant, informative and up to date, you’ll build the foundations of a successful SEO strategy.

 Engaged visitors stick around for longer and tell their friends, meaning increased traffic and more inbound links – and everything feeds back to Google to push your site up through the rankings.

 But before web users can love your content, they need to find it.
 One of the primary ways to help search engines highlight your site is to ensure it features the keywords that users are searching for.

 For content ideas, Google Trends can help with popular topics that people are searching for.
 For more in-depth SEO research, a free keyword tool such as keywordtool.io is very helpful for finding the most popular keywords for your chosen subject.